cweave72/overviews/c_notes/arrays_and_pointers.md

 int a[4] = {0, 1, 2, 3};
 int *p;

-p = a;  /* Note that we don't need &a since an array's name is its pointer. */
+p = a;  /* See explanation #1 below */

 ```

-Below are a few identities to be aware of:
+Below are a few things to be aware of:

+1. When the name of an array (of any type) is used in an expression, the value
+   of the expression is a pointer to the first object in the array.
+It is said
+   that the array *decays* to a pointer.
+It is sometimes claimed that the name
-1. The name of an array by itself is a pointer to the array.
+   of an array is a pointer to the array.
+This is not strictly true since:
-    * `a` without any brackets can be thought of as having type `int *`
+    * `sizeof(a)` == 16, while `sizeof(p)` == 4.
+    * Per the above code snipped above, p may now be indexed as an array, i.e.
+      `p[3]` == 3
 2. The address of the first array element is equivalent to a pointer to the
    array.
     * That is, `&a[0] == p`